scriptPilot/app-framework/DOCUMENTATION.md

 I the example above, the text title and input value are restored after application refresh.

+### Test your application

+- Run `npm run dev` to start the development server in the web browser
+  - `CTRL + C` to stop the development server
+- Run `npm run ios` to open an iOS simulator with a development build
+- Run `npm run android` to open an Android emulator with a development build

+  Confirm Gradle sync and removal of older application installations if asked.

+  If you get an error *Failed to find 'JAVA_HOME' environment variable.
+Try setting setting it manually.* you have to install the Java SE SDK first.

+App Framework fix your code automatically on each test or build command.
+To disable this behavior, you can set the config parameter *fixCodeOnBuild* to false.
+If some findings could not be fixed automatically, they will be logged to *code-findings.log*.

+If *dev-firebase* is configured in *config.json* file, on each test command, the Firebase database and storage rules are deployed automatically.

 ### Build your application

 To deploy your application you need to build it before. *App Framework* makes it quite easy again for you, bumps the version, compiles the scripts and merges them together.
 Your logo is used to create many icons and launch screen graphics and at the end all files are compressed to save bandwidth.